cjmcdonald42/ribbit/README.md

 and Multics systems, among others.

 ## Directions:
-The first player is the Gatekeeper.
+The first player is the Swampmaster.
 They secretly choose a three-digit number using the numbers zero to 9 with no duplicates.
-The second player, the Keymaster, gets 10 tries to guess the secret number.
-After each guess, the Gatekeeper “scores” using the following code:
+The second player, the Amphibian-Tamer, gets 10 tries to guess the secret number.
+After each guess, the Swampmaster “scores” using the following code:

 **Swamp**: None of the digits in your guess are in the secret code.